-An Electronic Control Unit (ECU) relies on information from a number of different sensors to monitor the equipment it is controlling—these may include measurements of temperature, strain, distance, etc. A Hardware-in-the-Loop (HIL) system employed to test the ECU needs to simulate the behavior of these sensors as accurately as possible to ensure that the ECU behaves on the test bench exactly as it would when operating in the real-world.
-Pickering offers a variety of PXI programmable resistor modules and PCI programmable resistor cards for use in medical, automotive and aerospace applications.
-We offer different features for use in different applications, these include:
+An Electronic Control Unit (ECU) relies on information from a number of different sensors to monitor the equipment it is controlling—these may include measurements of temperature, strain, distance, etc. A Hardware-in-the-Loop (HIL) system employed to test the ECU needs to simulate the behavior of these sensors as accurately as possible to ensure that the ECU behaves on the test bench exactly as it would when operating in the real world.
+To help you understand programmable resistors, take a look at some of our technical resources here or scroll to bottom for video, success stories and articles:

 Our programmable resistor modules are ideal for the simulation of resistive sensors with very fine adjustment and they have

 the additional capability of being set as open and short circuit to simulate faults in the sensor connections to the

 ECU.
 Specific versions of these modules have been developed to simulate Resistance Temperature Devices (RTD) (